intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 ## Carrying Information

-There is a distinction between what information is passed and how it is carried.
-The actually sent information may be limited, while the mechanisms for sending or requesting information can be capable of sending much more.
+There is a distinction between what information is sent and how it is sent.
+The actually sent information may be limited, while the mechanisms for sending or requesting information can be capable of sharing much more.

 There is a tradeoff here between flexibility and ensuring the minimality of information in the future.
-The concern is that a fully generic data sharing approach between different layers and parties could potentially be misused, e.g., by making the availability of some information a requirement for passing through a network.
+The concern is that a fully generic data sharing approach between different layers and parties could potentially be misused, e.g., by making the availability of some information a requirement for passing through a network, such as making it mandatory to identify specific applications or users.
 This is undesirable.

-This document recommends that the protocols that carry information are specific to the type of information that is needed to carry the minimal set of information (see {{minimize-info}}) and can establish sufficient trust to pass that information (see {{auth}}).
+This document recommends that signalling mechanisms that send information are built to specifically support sending the necessary, minimal set of information (see {{minimize-info}}) and no more.
+Such mechanisms also need have an ability for establishing an agreement (see {{control-distr}}) and to sufficient trust to pass the information (see {{auth}}).

 ## Protecting Information and Authentication {#auth}